Profiting from Layers, Broilers, Turkeys, and Ducks

 The bulk of the course happens on your own time, with discussions, readings, and assignments in MOODLE, our virtual classroom.
 To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters, ask questions, and collaborate with other participants and the instructor to address your farm issues in real time.
 If you miss one, they are always recorded and posted for later viewing.
 Access details will be posted in MOODLE once you have registered and logged in.

-Week 4.
-Understanding cost of production and regulations for poultry products.
+Week 2.
+Understanding cost of production and regulations for poultry products

-Participants will have opportunity to work through establishment of enterprise budget for meat and/or layer production based on potential markets.
+Topics covered: Developing enterprise budgets for meat and/or layer production based on potential markets.

-Week 6.
-Processing and food safety concerns for chicken/egg producers.
+Week 3.
+Processing and food safety concerns for meat & egg producers

-Topics include: navigating regulations; food borne illness and disease; meat and egg quality; on-farm processing; producer’s role in consumer education; certification programs.
+Topics covered: Navigating regulations; food borne illness and disease; meat and egg quality; on-farm processing; producer’s role in consumer education; certification programs.

 Cost and Registration